Teaching Reading Strategies (Reading Intervention Program)

 Simple Program Placement

-The Teaching Reading Strategies program includes three assessments to help teachers properly place students in the program: the Vowel and Consonant Sounds Phonics Assessments (audio file included), the Diagnostic Spelling Assessment (audio file included), and the Individual Fluency Assessment.
+The Teaching Reading Strategies program includes four assessments to help teachers properly place students in the program: the *Vowel Sounds Phonics Assessment, the *Consonant Sounds Phonics Assessments, the *Diagnostic Spelling Assessment, and the Individual Fluency Assessment.

-The scripted sound-by-sound spelling blending instructional sequence will help students learn all of the vowel and consonant sound-spellings in just 18 weeks of instruction.
+The scripted sound-spelling blending instructional sequence will help students learn to read all of the common sound-spellings in just 18 weeks of synthetic phonics instruction.